 Rodrigo Laytte, the technical director of Château Kirwan, and wine consultant in different countries.
 We already covered his story in the first part of our interview, “From Chile to The World”.

 N: You have many experiences in viticulture and winemaking in different countries and regions.
 How do you change your approach to these depending on the location?

 On the other hand, the scientific base is very important.
-I have the advantage of my studies in Montpellier and Bordeaux and I always upgrade myself with the latest researches that are coming out, I am in contact with scientists and with the people who tries new things.
-It is important to nourish yourself with the new scientific information when there is a problem and try to solve it in the best possible way with all these.
-So, adaptation capacity and working without the recipes are the keys to work on different parts of the world.
+I have the advantage of my studies in Montpellier and Bordeaux and I always upgrade myself with the latest research that is coming out, I am in contact with scientists and with the people who try new things.
+It’s important to nourish yourself with the new scientific information when there is a problem and try to solve it in the best possible way with all these.
+So, adaptation capacity and working without the recipes are the keys to work in different parts of the world.

-Finally, never forget that to make good wine; the key is to know your vineyard, its climate, soil and all in all the terroir and the plant material.
-It is often believed that doing very well in oenology part, you can make very good wine.
-Of course the certain grapes can give a good wine but to make a real difference, the viticulture is the part that should be taken in account.
-In my opinion, enologist is the person who will help and accompany the grapes during their transformation of wine.
-It is not a job to change the grapes, but just to help them to express themselves in wine.
+Finally, never forget how to make good wine; the key is to know your vineyard, its climate, soil and all in all the terroir and the plant material.
+It is often believed that doing very well in the oenology part, you can make very good wine.
+Of course certain grapes can make a good wine but to make a real difference, the viticulture is the part that should be taken into account.
+In my opinion, an enologist is the person who will help and accompany the grapes during their transformation of wine.
+It’s not a job to change the grapes, but just to help them to express themselves in wine.

 All images © 2016 by Wines of Nesli.
 All rights reserved.